Si Fly Flight 3275: Crew error

 The cockpit voice recorder revealed that during the flight the crew was not following the appropriate procedure for an approach to Pristina.
 While approaching Pristina, the flight preparation was conducted hastily.
 During the briefing for the arrival, safety altitudes were not mentioned by the First officer and the Captain didn't ask any questions about it.
 Their actions were apparently influenced by the high amount of flights to Pristina, creating a sense of routine.
 This might have caused the crew to think that they didn't need to strictly follow the appropriate briefing as they would get assistance from the ATC anyway and thus would be cleared from the mountainous terrain in the area.

 Further findings revealed more procedural deviations from the crew and also from the ATC.
-The ATC managed to give the crew with altitudes lower than the minimum safety altitude that was written in the crew's approach chart, but the crew somehow didn't respond to the anomaly.
+The ATC managed to give the crew altitudes lower than the minimum safety altitude that was written in the crew's approach chart, but the crew somehow didn't respond to the anomaly.
 The crew also selected a decision height of 200 ft, far lower than the airport's minimum decision height of 600 ft.
 While preparing for the approach, the crew elected to use an ILS approach without a glidepath, a clear violation of the airline's policy which prohibited the crew from taking such action.

 Even though these deviations were caused by the crew's routine, there were indications that they were feeling fatigued during the flight.
 Based on an examination conducted by University of Paris, both flight crews were suffering from high level of fatigue, particularly the Captain.
 The Captain had lack of sleep and rest.
 Two days prior to the crash, he had flown a flight for 14 hours and on the next day he continued to fly for another 5 flights.

 The fatigued state of the crew, their reliance with assistance from the ATC and added with their successful approaches in previous flights, caused them to feel confident enough that they would successfully conduct another typical approach to Pristina.